 Books from IVP Kids pack big biblical values into kid-sized pages.
 We hope families will enjoy the meaningful conversations that come out of reading these beautifully illustrated children's books together.
 But how can you engage your children's hearts and minds even further?
-Check out these activities for kids that will stimulate and inspire them while getting their creative juices flowing!
+Check out these free activities for kids that will stimulate and inspire them while getting their creative juices flowing!
 Perfect for Sunday school classes, homeschooling, and Christian elementary classrooms, these resources are fun companions to IVP Kids books.

 Parents and caregivers need resources too!
 Download resources to help adults engage with the kids in their lives.

 Something special for little readers - printable bookplates for their favorite books.
 Please note: bookplates are formatted for Avery label style 5164 (3.33 x 4 inches).

 "How can we discuss love in a way that makes sense to children?
 Ned Bustard, author of "Saint Valentine the Kindhearted," believes that the timing of Valentine's Day near the beginning of Lent offers the perfect opportunity to engage with your kids about the magnificent and unconditional love of God."